conradakunga/Blog/_posts/2025-01-17-primary-constructors-and-their-pitfalls.md

 Name: James Bond; Agency: MI-6
 ```

 A primary constructor allows you to specify constructor parameters **in the class definition itself**, thus avoiding creating your own constructor as a method within which you perform any necessary initialization.
-The rationale here, I would imagine, is for developers to have less boilerplate code to write.
+The rationale here, I would imagine, is for developers to have **less boilerplate code to write**.

 Are these types the same?
 They certainly look the same.